 3. It introduces Ein Sof (the infinite) as the real supreme being, the creator of what we know as God.

-4. It reincorporates the divine feminine as an aspect of God, (undermining the patriarchy), and shows how the Torah and Talmud refer to her all along.
+4. It reincorporates the divine feminine as an aspect of God, (undermining the patriarchal aspects of Judaism), and shows how the Torah and Talmud refer to her all along.

 5. It explains creation (which I think can be reconciled with evolution, if you’d like), the nature of God, cosmology, the souls, and the mystical world, as well as our purpose as human here on earth. (ie Tikun Olam in relation to consciousness, not specifically “good deeds.”)